OmarElZaria/ECE444-F2021-Lab3/readme.md

 #ECE444 Fall 2021 Lab3

-Omar ElZaria
+Omar ElZaria,
-This repo is a clone of https://github.com/nelaturuk/education_pathways.
+this repo is a clone of https://github.com/nelaturuk/education_pathways.

 # CARTE Education Pathways